AISquaredInc/aisquared/README.md

   - `aisquared predict`, which predicts using a local JSON file
   - `aisquared airfiles`, which contains the subcommands `list`, `delete`, `download`, and `upload`
 - Changed all classes within `aisquared.config.analytic` to accept `'tabular'` as an `input_type`
+- Removed `aisquared.logging` and `aisquared.remote` from top-level imports
+- Added `round` parameter to Regression postprocesser